By Vince Cooper

 By the time he moved to Goodison he had already had to become used to being called ‘Dixie’ a nickname given to him because his dark skin, said some, made him resemble someone from America’s Deep South.
 He said of the nickname; “How I hated it it in those early days’ claiming it cast doubt about his own parentage and that he would always ask that people call him Bill.
 But the name stuck, so much so that now, if a footballing youngster is called Dean he is automatically given the nickname ‘Dixie’.

-And the man himself came to accept ‘Dixie’, and even used it when signing autographs.
+And the man himself came to accept ‘Dixie’, even using it to sign autographs.

 In June 1926 Dean called for his girlfriend of the time to take her for a spin on his motorbike.
 Driving out towards North Wales they were involved in a head-on collision with a motorbike and sidecar.
 Bill was unconscious for 36 hours and suffered a broken jaw, concussion and a fractured skull.
-The Everton club doctor visited him and returned to Goodison with the grim opinion that he would never play football again.
+The Everton club doctor visited him and returned to Goodison with the grim prognosis that he felt that the 19-year-old would never play football again.

-Immediately after leaving hospital he got back on a motorbike; ‘to test my nerve’ as he later said, and fifteen weeks after the accident he was back, playing for the club’s reserves against Huddersfield.
-Two weeks after he made a scoring return to the first team against Leeds United.
+He recovered and right after leaving hospital he got back on a motorbike; ‘to test my nerve’ as he later said.
+Fifteen weeks after the accident he was back, playing for the club’s reserves against Huddersfield.
+Two weeks after that he made a scoring return to the first team against Leeds with the Toffees bottom of the table.

 On England duty

-Straight back to his best, Dean was quickly banging in the goals again and before the season ended he received his first England call-up.
+Before the season had ended Dixie received his first England call-up.
 And he recalls finding out: “A friend rang me and said ‘You’re in!’

 ”I couldn’t understand his excitement.
 ‘The England team – you’ve been picked’ he explained”.